Equoo/godot-steamaudio-wwise/README.md

 BUILDING:

-use MSVC on windows for steamaudio-wwise use_static_cpp=yes
+DO NOT MSVC on windows for steamaudio-wwise use_static_cpp=yes